 Providing input for College’s strategic and operational planning.

-Participating on hiring committees and assisting in recruiting and recommending the hiring of faculty.
+Participating on screening committees and assisting in recruiting and recommending the hiring of faculty.

 Providing input regarding the annual schedule.

+Nonteaching departmental duties and responsibilities shall be determined by the appropriate administrator, in cooperation with departmental chairs, after consultation with faculty assigned to that administrative unit.

+An average of no more than three (3) hours per month over the academic year shall be required for training activities.

+Attendance at graduation ceremonies is encouraged but shall not be mandatory.
+Attendance will count toward faculty non-instructional day.

 Faculty shall accept the responsibility to serve on committees and perform other duties related thereto in accordance with District policy relating to such assignments.

 Faculty shall strive for professional growth by participating in workshops, in-service training, and other activities designed to enhance professional competency.